meetings

 two ways to get a notetaker in

-just tell folk to join a specific call:
+tell Folk to join a specific call:

 join my 3pm standup and take notes